G00232918/pands-problem-sheet/README.md

 ### Task 3 - Reverse and output every second letter of string ###

 ## General Info
-* A program that requests a user to input a string and outputs every second
-* letter in reverse order.
+* A program that requests a user to input a string and outputs every second letter in reverse order.

 ## Filename - secondstring.py

 ## How to reverse a string and output every second letter
 * Enter the sentence to be reversed - The quick brown fox jumps over the lazy dog.
+The the answer is outputted once the input is run.

 ## Technologies
 * Visio